-- (1) During regular-season games, if the game remains tied at the end of the five (5) minute overtime period, the teams will proceed to a shootout following a one (1) minute rest period.
-The rules governing the shootout shall be the same as those for a Penalty Shot. - (2) The teams will not change ends for the shootout.
-The visiting team shall shoot first and the home team shall shoot second.
-The teams shall alternate shots. - (3) Three (3) players from each team shall participate in the shootout and they shall proceed in such order as the Coach selects.
-All players are eligible to participate in the shootout unless they have been assessed a game misconduct or match penalty.

-- (4) Once the shootout begins, the goalkeeper cannot be replaced unless he is injured.
-No warm up shall be permitted for a substitute goalkeeper. - (5) Each team will be given three shots, unless the outcome is determined earlier in the shootout.
-After each team has taken three shots, if the score remains tied, the shootout will proceed to a "sudden death" format.
-No player may shoot twice until everyone who is eligible has shot.
-If, however, because of injury or penalty, one team has fewer players eligible for the shootout than its opponent, both teams may select from among the players who have already shot.
-This procedure would continue until the team with fewer players has again used all eligible shooters. - (6) Regardless of the number of goals scored during the shootout portion of overtime, the final score recorded for the game will give the winning team one more goal than its opponent, based on the score at the end of overtime. - (7) The losing goalkeeper will not be charged with the extra goal against.
+- (1) During regular-season games, if the game remains tied at the end of the 5-minute overtime period, the teams will proceed to a shootout following a 1-minute rest period.
+The shootout-winning team will be awarded 1 additional point in the standings.
+The rules governing the shootout will be the same as those for a penalty shot. - (2) The teams will not change ends for the shootout.
+The visiting team will shoot first and the home team will shoot second.
+The teams will alternate shots. - (3) Three players from each team will participate in the shootout and will proceed in such order as the coach selects.
+All players are eligible to participate in the shootout unless they have been assessed a game misconduct or match penalty. - (4) Once the shootout begins, the goaltender cannot be replaced unless injured.
+No warm up will be permitted for a substitute goaltender. - (5) Each team will be given 3 shots, unless the outcome is determined earlier in the shootout.
+After each team has taken 3 shots, if the score remains tied, the shootout will proceed to a sudden-death format.
+No player can shoot twice until everyone who is eligible has shot.
+If, however, because of injury or penalty, one team has fewer players eligible for the shootout than its opponent, both teams can select from among the players who have already shot.
+This procedure would continue until the team with fewer players has again used all eligible shooters. - (6) Regardless of the number of goals scored during the shootout, the final score recorded for the game will give the winning team 1 more goal than its opponent, based on the score at the end of regulation. - (7) The losing goaltender will not be charged with the extra goal against.
 The player scoring a goal in the shootout will not be credited with a goal scored in his personal statistics. - (8) If a team declines to participate in the shootout procedure, the game will be declared as a shootout loss for that team.